k-vyn/framer-ios-kit/README.md

 </pre>

 ####ios.getTime()
-Fetchs the current time and returns a neatly organized time object with some humanization.
+Fetches the current time and returns a neatly organized time object with some humanization.

 <pre>
 time = ios.getTime()